Big River (Johnny Cash song)

 "Big River" is a song written and originally recorded by Johnny Cash.
 Released as a single by Sun Records in 1958, it went as high as #4 on the Billboard country music charts and stayed on the charts for 14 weeks.

-The song tells a story of a chase of a lost love along the course of Mississippi River from St. Paul, Minnesota to New Orleans, Louisiana.
+The song tells a story of the chase of a lost love along the course of Mississippi River from Saint Paul, Minnesota to New Orleans, Louisiana.

 Background

 A verse omitted from the original recording was later performed during Johnny Cash's live performances.
 A demo recording from the Sun sessions featuring the omitted verse also exists and has been released on numerous Sun compilations.